 SevenTechnology liner system

 - Weight3 pounds

-Easy to adjust fit of helmet.
+Easy to adjust fit of helmet

-Great peripheral vision.
+Great peripheral vision

-Recall issue with older models.
+Recall issue with older models

-We’ve included this helmet in case you’re buying for your kids.
+We’ve included this helmet in case you’re buying it for your kids.
 There’s a point where you don’t want them to borrow an old helmet anymore and they need their own head protection.
 And, let’s face it, they’re not going to be that interested in their own protective gear.
 So, it’s up to you to decide what they need.
 The Cascade CS Junior Lacrosse Helmet is the perfect junior helmet in our opinion.
-It’s made by the same company that makes our Best Choice product and some of that innovate technology and amazing design has trickled down into this helmet.
+It’s made by the same company that makes our Best Choice product and some of that innovative technology and amazing design has trickled down into this helmet.
 Before we get into the features and benefits, it’s worth mentioning that this lid is only really suitable for kids aged 12 and under.
 If they’re past that age, they will have to start looking at youth- and adult-sized helmets.